Alcohol consumption in Ireland

 Problem alcohol use in Ireland

 The prevalence of alcohol use disorders is 8.5% in Ireland vs WHO European region 8.8% and alcohol dependence of 3.8% in Ireland vs WHO European region 3.7% as recorded in 2016.
 However, gender differences in terms of prevalence are apparent with alcohol use disorders accounting for 13% of males and 4.1% of females, while alcohol dependence break down was 5.8% for males and 1.8% for females.

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
-Some notable key trends are evident between 2012-2018.
-The total number of cases treated for problem alcohol use in Ireland in 2018 was 7,464.
-The median age of treated cases was 41 years and almost two-thirds of cases in 2018 were male (64.5%).
-In addition, seven-in-every-ten cases were classified as alcohol dependent.
-Polydrug use was reported by 21.5% of cases in 2018, accounting for more than one-fifth of those treated for problem alcohol use.
+Some notable key trends are evident between 2014-2020.
+The total number of cases treated for problem alcohol use in Ireland in 2020 was 5,824.
+The median age of treated cases was 41 years and 16 years was the median age reported of cases first starting to drink.
+Almost two-thirds of cases in 2020 were male (62%).
+Over half (52%) of new cases classified as alcohol dependent in 2020, compared to 53.2% in 2014.
+In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 72.1% in 2020.
+Polydrug use was reported by 23% of cases in 2020, accounting for more than one-fifth of those treated for problem alcohol use.